Tennis Betting Advice - April 2019

 Today’s Ones to Watch picks are:

-I’ll be back in the week with more from Monte Carlo – including a look at the match prices and our next Rollover bet.
+I’ll be back on Monday with a look at the WTA prices, as well as the match betting markets and our next potential Rollover bet.

 Enjoy the tennis…